There are seven key stages in producing a neighbourhood plan:

 Once the plan is brought into force, it forms part of the statutory development plan for the area and should be given weight in making decisions on planning applications.

-More information about the process for producing a neighbourhood plan is available:
+More information about the process for producing a neighbourhood plan is available below and in the downloads section:

 The legal requirements for producing a neighbourhood plan are set out in: